-There will be four exams consisting of multiple-choice and short-answer items (e.g., matching, fill-in-the-blank).
-Exams will be given during regular class times.
-There is no final exam during finals week.
+There will be four exams consisting of multiple-choice and short-answer items (e.g., matching, fill-in-the-blank, brief sentences).
+The first three exams will be given during regular class times.
+The 4th exam will be given during finals week at the time and place assigned by the university for the class final exam, but will be otherwise similar (length, format) to the first three semester exams.
 All exams are cumulative (cover all previous material from lectures and assigned readings).
 Each exam is worth 25% of your grade in the course.
 We do not drop your lowest exam grade.
 You are responsible for text material whether or not it is covered in class and for lecture material whether or not it is covered in the text.
 Information about any curve, dropped items, etc., will be provided following each exam.

-Make-Up Exams: If you miss an exam unexpectedly, please show the TA documentation supporting your request to take a make-up exam.
+Make-Up Exams: If you need to reschedule an exam or miss an exam unexpectedly, please show the TA documentation supporting your request to take a make-up exam.
 In most cases of legitimate need to reschedule an exam, documentation is very simple to obtain.
-Without documentation, you will not be allowed to make up the missed exam.
+Without documentation, you should expect to not be allowed to make up the missed exam.